 So what is the solution?
 Ipads are being trialed, with some practical success certainly but have they eradicated low back pain?
 Much like when the nursing profession introduced manual handling procedures and the use of hoists.
 Did the incidence of low back pain vanish?
 Not from what I see in practice.
 Because lifting is something we need to be able to do.
 Alienate yourself from it and you run the risk of hurting yourself more on that occasion you do need to lift.
 I once hurt myself putting on my socks.
 Another time sneezing.
 Should I stop doing these things?
 By not having children lift and carry school bags we are not doing them any favours.
-One of the biggest obstacles I see with patients in overcoming low back pain is fear; fear of the movement they perceive caused their pain and the development of fear avoidance behaviour.
+One of the biggest obstacles I see with patients in overcoming low back pain is fear; fear of the movement they perceive (and possibly did) caused their pain and the development of fear avoidance behaviour.
 And this fear can last long after the painful episode is over.
-Citing school bags as the cause of back pain is setting children up for a lifetime of avoiding lifting, bending.
+Citing school bags as the cause of back pain is setting children up for a lifetime of avoiding lifting and bending.
 Children do not inherit back pain, much to many peoples surprise, but rightly or wrongly they do inherit our behaviours and beliefs.

 I do not have an immediate solution to the bag problem.
 Firstly a multi-disciplinary approach between the parent, teacher and child needs to happen.
-Checking the child’s school bag for unnecessary items (like pottery and half empty water bottles – this really happens) might be a good place to start.
+Checking the child’s school bag for unnecessary items (like pottery and a collection of half empty water bottles – this really happens) might be a good place to start.
 I know from speaking with teachers that a lot of homework now consists of workbooks where they do not need to be hauling home all their books.
 If there is an option to lower the weight of the school bag then let’s do it!
 Certainly if it means the difference between a child walking to school or not then lets encourage that.
 But I would encourage parents to look at some additional factors that may be contributing to their childs’ back pain other than the school bag.
 We need more information about the reality of back pain.
 Dr. Mary O’Keefe is one who is passionate about this and is being seen more and more in mainstream media speaking about a lot of the myths surrounding the topic.
 My message is simple: Do not set our children up for a life time of avoiding activities that WE perceived would cause them pain.

 For more information on any of the issues addressed throughout this article please contact Rob via email at firstname.lastname@example.org, Twitter @mccabephysio, Facebook at McCabe Physiotherapy or visit http://www.mccabephysiotherapy.com